PatrickAlphaC/chainlink_defi/README.md

 # chainlink_defi

-This repo allows you to stake your mDAI and receive DAPP token as a reward (and can do yeild farming).
-It gets the Kovan price feed of DAI/USD to calculate value.
+This repo allows you to stake your FAU/LINK/ Any accepted ERC20 and receive DAPP token as a reward (and can do yeild farming).
+It gets the Kovan price feed of the ERC with ETH to calculate value.

 To get started clone this repo.